 Following discussion and endorsement of the WANO Governing Board, the applicable regional director (primary affiliation) will initiate the submission of a revised membership form from the Emerging Organisation.

-The membership application is endorsed formally by the Regional Governing Board (primary affiliation) and approved, via the Company Secretary, by the WANO Governing Board.
+The membership application is endorsed formally by the Regional Centre Governing Board (primary affiliation) and approved, via the Company Secretary, by the WANO Governing Board.

-Responsibility for maintaining and managing the Interaction Plan (described in 8.8 above) will transfer to the applicable regional director.
+Responsibility for maintaining and managing the Interaction Plan will transfer to the applicable Regional Director.
+This should include a schedule for hosting a pre-startup peer review and any necessary follow-up visits to ensure progress in resolving identified areas for improvement.

 New units being constructed by existing Category 1 or 2 Members